Repository Settings

 Badges

-You can add embeddable badges with data on the number of active or resolved issues in this repository to your project's README, wiki, or website.
+You can add embeddable badges with data on the number of active issues, resolved issues and code coverage in this repository to your project’s README, wiki, or website.
 These badges can be formatted in Markdown, AsciiDoc, HTML, or reStructuredText.

 In this section, you'll find all the ignore rules that you have added.
 To remove an Ignore rule, click on the bin icon next to it.
 Read more about ignoring issues.